ivan-kleshnin/cyclejs-examples/README.md

 ## Learn

 Examples are given in order of increasing complexity so it's better to review them sequentially.
-Every next app in a single group contains minimal meaningful changeset to the previous one.
 The best way of learning is comparison.
 And to compare you just diff files.
+It's also important to learn only one thing at a time.
+So we're trying to keep minimal meaningful changesets between every pair.

 ## Practice